 Come on now… wasn’t the mountain bike enough?

 You can always race a Single Speed in any category you want.
-However, starting in the 2012 season the CCC has a dedicated SS field and starting in 2018 a dedicated women’s single speed field.
-And yes, you can zip-tie the shifters of a geared bicycle, as long as they are SRAM mechanical shifters only, eTap without the batteries.
+However, starting in the 2012 season the CCC has a dedicated SS field and starting in 2018 a dedicated Women’s single speed field.
+And yes, you can zip-tie the shifters of a geared bicycle, as long as they are SRAM mechanical shifters only or eTap without the batteries.
+Don’t be the person who get’s DQ’d for having gears in a single speed category.

 Can I use any size tire?
 I heard the UCI has a width limit.